 To differentiate between the very top performers in a category, J.D.
 Power assigns an "award" to the very best in class, along with five circles.
 Other products that are rated in the top 10 percent just receive five circles.

 Want to learn more about the auto industry and how it works?
-See the links on the next page to more HowStuffWorks articles.
+See the links below to more HowStuffWorks articles.